Line Sorter

 Frequently Asked Questions

 Paste your text into the input box, choose a sorting mode, and the tool instantly rearranges your lines.
-All processing happens in your browser—your data is never uploaded.
+All processing happens in your browser — your data is never uploaded.
+The sort engine uses JavaScript's built-in localeCompare for alphabetical sorting, which respects your browser's language settings for Unicode characters.

 Related Tools